Ruben2776/PicView/.github/README.md

 <img src="https://i.imgur.com/1I6GwDP.png" width="918"/>

  > The file name can be renamed or moved right in the title bar!

-The interface can be toggled to just show the image by pressing `Alt + Z`. <br> For images with a transparent background, the background can be changed to a checkerboard background, a dark background or a white background by pressing `T`.

 <h2>Fullscreen Image Gallery:</h2>